 - Letter of recommendation from an academic professor

-- The College Official's Report* (pdf) from ALL colleges/universities you have attended as a degree-seeking student.
-(Please be sure this form is filled out in its entirety, including the four questions on the bottom of the second page.
+- The Transfer College Report from ALL colleges/universities you have attended as a degree-seeking student.
+(Please be sure this form is filled out in its entirety, including an official signature.
 Many college officials overlook this section, causing a delay in application processing.)

-- Mid-Term Report (pdf) (strongly recommended for all students currently enrolled in college courses, but not required)
+- Mid-Term Report (for all students currently enrolled in college)

 - Financial aid application (If you are not applying for aid, please answer "no" to the question "Do you intend to apply for need-based financial aid?" on the Common Application.)
 Your application for admission cannot be evaluated until all financial aid documents are received.